airbytehq/glossary/README.md

 # Readme of Glossary 🧠
 You can read about the Glossary on [glossary.airbyte.com](https://glossary.airbyte.com/).

+## Lower Case
+Terms are lower case that links are also lower case.
+When we create a link to a term, I usually capitalize beginning of each word to make it look nice.
+E.g `[Apache Arrow](term/apache%20arrow.md).
+Other such as YAML I write all in capitals

 ## Deployment
 Some technical details of the deployment process.